 When I started off first in 1999 there was no internet, I relied on my hospital to provide support and afterwards family and friends.
 Even though they were supportive there are some things that non cancer people do not understand.
 In 2013 my experience was completely different, the internet was at my fingertips and I could access all types of information in relation my disease.
 I was also able to follow forums and could identify with similar people which all provided a lot of support.
 Even at night when I used spend half the night “prowling” around the house unable to sleep, the internet was always there.
 Possibly not very conducive to establishing a good sleep pattern but I reckon anything goes when first diagnosed to get you through the first few months.

-You may be involved already in community or religious groups and when able get involved again.
+You may be involved already in community or religious groups and when able, get involved again.
 If not, when you are feeling better, make yourself join a group in your local community whether it is sports related or more gentle activities like bridge, knitting, art… whatever you fancy.
 It is a great way to meet people and meeting non cancer related people helps provide a distraction for awhile.
 This is a time when perhaps you can partake in a course you never had time for!
-I worked most of my life and when I retired early, many of my friends continue to work.
-I participated in various classes plus the local tennis club and soon developed acquaintances and got to know people quite quickly.
+I worked most of my life so when I retired early many of my friends continued to work.
+I found I was busy with my children and many of my friends had work commitments so we found it difficult to arrange meeting up.
+I then participated in various classes plus the local tennis club and soon developed acquaintances and got to know other people quite quickly.

 Last but not least!